New York University Institutional Biosafety Policy

 Ongoing human gene transfer projects must be reviewed at least annually by the IBC, and the IBC has the right to require more frequent monitoring, if necessary.
 Other recombinant DNA projects must be reviewed annually by the IBC and re-registered every 3 years.
 However, at any time, if there is a significant change in the experiment, e.g., in the containment level, a new and complete Registration Form must be submitted; the IBC Chair may approve minor changes, subject to review by the full IBC at the next meeting.

 Note: Research involving Select Agents requires approval of the NYU Responsible Official or Alternate Responsible Official, submission of an application to the CDC or the USDA, and a background check by the Federal Bureau of Investigation (FBI) before any research can be initiated.

-3) Ensuring that all laboratory personnel, including students and volunteers, complete the training course entitled Introduction to Biosafety, offered by Environmental Services.
-Personnel who work with human cells, tissues or fluids must complete annual training entitled Bloodborne Pathogens offered by Environmental Services and personnel who ship or receive biological materials must complete training entitled Shipping and Receiving Biological Materials offered by Environmental Services.
+3) Ensuring that all laboratory personnel, including students and volunteers, complete the training course entitled Introduction to Biosafety.
+Personnel who work with human cells, tissues or fluids must complete annual training entitled Bloodborne Pathogens and personnel who ship or receive biological materials must complete training entitled Shipping and Receiving Biological Materials.
+All trainings are available on iDevelop..

 4) Ensuring that all laboratory personnel, including students and volunteers, receive any additional training needed to work safely with biohazards and to respond to incidents.